Resolving Kernel Panics

 • Drivers for third-party broadband modems, such as USB-attached cable or DSL modems.

-• Drivers for third-party SCSI- or PCI-based cards.
+• Drivers for third-party expansion cards.

 • Drivers for the retail versions of third-party video cards.